NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/small-mammals/MAM_Tutorial_RMD.md

     library(ggplot2)

+    token <- Sys.getenv("NEON_TOKEN")

 ### Download NEON Small Mammal Data
 Download the small mammal box trapping data using the `loadByProduct()` function in the `neonUtilities` package.
+We are downloading data from 3 sites, from 2021-2022.
 Inputs needed to the function are:

 * `dpID`: data product ID; small mammal box trapping = DP1.10072.001
 * `site`: (vector of) 4-letter site codes; SCBI, UNDE, KONZ
 * `package`: basic or expanded; we'll download basic here
 * `check.size`: should this function prompt the user with an estimated download size?
 Set to `FALSE` here for ease of processing as a script, but good to leave as default `TRUE` when downloading a dataset for the first time.
+* `token`: NEON API token

-Refer to the <a href="https://www.neonscience.org/sites/default/files/cheat-sheet-neonUtilities.pdf" target="_blank">cheat sheet</a>
+Refer to the <a href="https://github.com/NEONScience/NEON-utilities/blob/main/cheat-sheet-neonUtilities.pdf" target="_blank">cheat sheet</a>
 for the `neonUtilities` package for more details if desired.